Custom Trip Plan

 2. Fountain pens

-Best Croatian Souveniers For something light and useful, pick up a couple fountain pens (penkala) in Zagreb.
+Best Croatian Souveniers For something light and useful, if you can find some in an antique store (or at a flea market if you’re in town on a Saturday to visit Britanski Trg) pick up a couple fountain pens in Zagreb.
 A pioneering early expat, a half-Polish, half-Dutch engineer was born in the town of Liptovsky Mikulas in present day Slovakia as Eduard Penkala.
 After studying in Dresden and Vienna he emigrated to Zagreb with his wife and family.
 Here he became a naturalized Croatian.
 To mark his devotion to his new homeland he took the Croatian name Slavoljub.
 He subsequently patented and started producing the first mechanical pencil in the world in 1906.
 In 1907 he made the first fountain pen.
-The Penkala brand of pens is the Croatian standard bearer and the very best place to acquire one is at Peroklinika on the main square in Zagreb.
+The Penkala brand of pens was the Croatian standard bearer, but are no longer manufactured.
+If you’re after a high-end writing implement the Prosvjeta stores dotted around the city will help you out.

 3. Lavender